|OVERVIEW||1. ORGANIZE||2. CLEAN||3. DESCRIBE||4. UPLOAD||5. CITE|

 Phase 1: Organize data and metadata

-Guidelines for data packages
+Guidelines for organizing data into data packages

-- Collection status: Is data collection finished or will there be more data added?
+Is data collection finished or will there be more data added?
 Continuous instrument data is only one kind of “ongoing” data.
 Human-observed data (such as ecological or biogeochemical survey data) may also be expecting updates, albeit less regularly.

 Data collection is finished